miguelazue/SP500-Direction-Prediction-News-Sentiment-Topic/README.md

 - `K_LDA_LM_EBF.py`: Consolidates LDA TopicModel and Loughran MacDonald dictionary sentiment analysis and Financial Data.
 Save a file considering the 4 years.
 Obtained results are stored in `Data\consolidated_data`.
 Example: `consolidated_data_LM_LDATopicModel2016Sample250k.csv`

 ### Classification Models
-- `L_Pred_Models_Exploration.py`: Sandbox for exploring the prediction models, parameters and use application to the data
+- `L_Pred_Models_Exploration.py`: Sandbox for exploring the prediction models, parameters and its use application with the data
 - `M_Pred_Models_Evaluation.py`: Consolidating the results of the grid search procedure and the evaluation of the different prediction models.
 Obtained results are stored in `Data/Results`.
 Example: `consolidated_results4.xlsx`